jangelchik/basketball_efficiency/README.md

 ![png](images/workflow.png)

 ## Procedure:
 Generate team rosters pertinent to the beginning of each season, and pull each indiviual players average efficiency metric from the prior season.
-Rank the metrics hierarchically - to compare players of equal hierarchy across teams - and use as features in fitting against the regular season results for a particular team.
+Rank the metrics hierarchically - to compare players of equal hierarchy across teams - and use as features in a gradient-boosted regression fitting against the regular season wins for a particular team.

 ## Distributions of our EFF, PIR, and +/- metrics.